goodChristina/bitcoin-value/README.md

 # Bitcoin Value Checker

 My Python script allows you to check the current value of a single Bitcoin using the api from coinbase.com.
-Don't you wish you had a time machine?
+Don't you wish you had a time machine to buy bitcoin when it was affordable?

 ## Prerequisites